wasm-blockchain/runtimes/README.md

   </tr>
 </table>

+Note, additionally to fuzz tests provided by Wasmer [Trail of Bits](https://www.trailofbits.com/) performed volatility study of Wasmer and have created afl test that you can find in [wasmer-afl](https://github.com/wasm-blockchain/runtimes/blob/master/wasmer-afl) directory.

 ### Spec tests
 Both Wasmer and Wasmi use official test suite to verify compatibility with the Wasm spec.